 A few years ago, spinach, which enjoyed the spotlight for many decades as one of the healthiest vegetables around, got pushed aside as America went through a kale phase.
-Everything kale dominated the produce aisles and online recipe blogs — from chips to smoothies to salads.
+Everything kale dominated the produce aisles and online recipe blogs—from chips to smoothies to salads.
 But even with all the clever ways to prepare it, many of us found that kale was just difficult to prepare and simply …. unpalatable (sorry, kale lovers!).
-So spinach is making somewhat of a comeback as people want a healthy leafy green that’s easy to prepare and tastes great.
+So spinach is making a comeback as people want a healthy leafy green that’s easy to prepare and tastes great.

-- Fresh is best.
 The best way to benefit from spinach’s nutrients is to buy it fresh and eat it the same day.
 Frozen is a good choice, but if you use frozen spinach, simply let it thaw and use it in your recipe.
-There’s no need to cook it again (it’s been cooked once, before processing), which will reduce its level of folate, an important B vitamin for heart health.
+There’s no need to cook it again (it’s been cooked once, before processing)—doing so will reduce its level of folate, an important B vitamin for heart health.

-- Cooking or sautéing spinach increases its nutritional benefits.
 This is because spinach contains oxalic acid, an organic substance that can interfere with the absorption of essential nutrients like calcium and iron.
 When you eat spinach that has been cooked, your body absorbs higher levels of vitamins A and E, protein, fiber, zinc, thiamin, calcium, and iron.
 Important carotenoids, such as beta-carotene and lutein.
-But raw spinach is still a great choice, and you’ll actually get the benefit of more Vitamin C absorption when you eat it raw.
+But raw spinach is still a great choice, and you’ll actually get the benefit of more vitamin C absorption when you eat it raw.